MortenSOlesen/MortenSOlesen.github.io/README.md

 Default landing pages are boring so here is a quote:

-Holding your brain hostage against your own stupidity — that was how to get stuff done.
+"Holding your brain hostage against your own stupidity — that was how to get stuff done."

 \- Wayne in Bands of Mourning by Brandon Sanderson